 The Changing Landscape of Filmmaking

 Last night I had the pleasure of watching the movie Heretic and it was nothing short of brilliant (no, seriously, I sobbed at the end).
 As I was leaving the cinema, still recovering from the emotional rollercoaster I’d just experienced, I noticed something interesting in the credits: a reassuring note that read, “Generative AI wasn’t used for any part of this movie” (or something similar).
 Oddly enough, even though the thought hadn’t even crossed my mind, seeing that message gave me a sense of relief.
-The art I had just witnessed was purely the product of human creativity.
+What I had just experienced was solely a product of human creativity.

 Curious, I decided to dig into the current state of AI’s role in the film industry.
 As it turns out, there aren’t yet comprehensive regulations requiring artists to disclose the use of AI in their work.
 However, recent developments suggest the industry is moving toward greater transparency and protection for creators.
 A major demand of the Hollywood writers’ strikes, led by the Writers Guild of America (WGA), was exactly the negotiation of protections and limitations around AI’s use in film and television production.
 The new deal is expected to address some of their concerns.